LoicVeirman/HardenAD/Documentations/Changelog/Resume-ThisEdition.md

 The previous edition contained 5 Class: 5 were kept, 0 were removed and 0 were added.
 There were 0 Class renamed and 0 Class with an updated description.
-The architecture of the organizational units contains some change that can be reviewed in *Details-OrganizationalUnits.md*.
+The architecture of the organizational units contains some change.

+Details can be reviewed in *Details-OrganizationalUnits.md*.
 ### DelegationACEs

 There is a total of 53 ACL present in the new edition.
 47 were not modified from the previous release, 2 were removed from the previous edition and 4 were added from the previous edition.